You are currently browsing the category archive for the 'Art' category.

 I’m in the studio right now… doing some of the final touch-ups on the forthcoming Look Alive album.

 So anyway, I’m sitting here listening to my buddy Tim do some guitar overdubs.
-It’s really interesting to hear the drum tracks on these tunes, which I recorded in the January of ‘05.
+It’s really interesting to hear the drum tracks on these tunes, which I recorded in January of ’05.
 I am a very different player now.
 I have different instincts, different opinions, different preferences.
 Most of my drum tracks actually annoy me.
-I feel like I’ve learned so much about WHY to play the notes that you play, not to mention all the nuances of playing to microphones.
-I guess maybe my playing is smarter now than it was 4 years ago.
-BUT… I think I have LESS chops.
+I feel like I’ve learned so much about WHY to play the notes that you play, not to mention all the nuances of playing to microphones under the microscope of a studio setting.
+I hope that my playing is smarter now than it was 4 years ago… BUT… I think I have less chops.
 Some of the things I played back then are things that I can’t do anymore, or at least I’d have to practice a little in order to not be sloppy.

 So now I might be weaker physically than I was back then, but I’m confident that I’m stronger mentally.
 I think I’ve come out ahead overall, then – because I believe that music is primarily a mental game and not a physical one.
 Those who put too much emphasis on the physical side end up treating music like athletics, and not art.
 But there’s a balance on the mental side as well… between data (left brain) and emotion (right brain).
 Too much emphasis on the data and music becomes mathematics, not art.